 At the end of the video, a soldier points out the damage inflicted by the Warthog on an armored vehicle.
 The deadly aircraft punctured an enumerable amount of holes into the tank with just a couple of passes.
 And while it was only a training exercise, it certainly demonstrates the awesome power and capability of one of the United States Air Force’s longest-serving and most beloved aircraft.

-The “Warthog” is a ground attack plane developed and designed by the company Fairchild-Republic in the early 1970s.
-It was built at the request of the U.S. Air Force to provide close air support (CAS) for ground forces by attacking tanks, armored vehicles, and other ground targets with a limited capacity air interdiction.
-It’s known for its slow speed, but also for its heavy endurance, which makes up for the slow speed.
-It’s famously known for being able to take hits that would stop other planes in their tracks.
-It was the first U.S. Air Force aircraft designed exclusively for CAS missions.
+The A-10 Thunderbolt II Warthog is a ground attack plane originally developed and designed by Fairchild-Republic in the early 1970s.
+The aircraft was built at the request of the United States Air Force to provide close air support (CAS) for ground forces by attacking tanks, armored vehicles, and other ground targets with a limited capacity air interdiction.

 The Warthog is known for its slow speed, which originally made it an unpopular choice among pilots who preferred to utilize fast and more versatile machines for attack and defense.
 Other important characteristics, like the aircraft’s heavy endurance and a wide array of weapons, made up for the slow speed.

 Today, more than 700 Warthogs grace the skies around the world, with many of the aircraft being deployed in active battle.
 The United States Air Force announced recently that the powerful aircraft would remain in service “indefinitely” as it continues to prove invaluable for the military.